Wishmaster01/slate/source/includes/_resourcedefns.md

 ```

 ## HpiSCSISoftwareInitiator
 The schema definition of UEFI iSCSI Software Initiator boot configuration.
+This is available on Gen9 and later servers only.

 **Properties**